 So here I am, a whole 25 years after spotting the necklace which first made me curious, still designing and making jewellery, but rather than being just a passing interest our jewellery business now consumes most of my time.

 I'm not sure I'll make it another 25 years, so I've decided to make this one my Gold Anniversary.
-Stay tuned for some brand new gold designs to celebrate.

 A heartfelt thank you